ILESKOV/Family/docs/index.md

 function getDataAboutHuman(uint256 id_) public view returns (struct Family.Human)
 ```

-_Returns the data of the given token by passing the token id as a parameter_
+_Returns the data of the given token by passing the token id as a parameter._

 ### getCountOfHumans